Almond Richards

 Almond Thomas Richards (3 April 1911 – 27 November 1992) was an Australian rules footballer who played for the Essendon Football Club in the Victorian Football League (VFL).

 Recruited from Eaglehawk Football Club in the Bendigo Football League.

+Career

+Richards joined the Essendon Football Club in 1936 and played four games during that season without scoring any goals.

+Despite the brevity of his career in the top league, his participation with Essendon was considered a notable achievement, as moving from regional Victorian competitions to the VFL at that time was uncommon and required considerable talent.